 With their former Carnegie Mellon colleagues, Dr. DiPietro is a co-author of How Learning Works: 7 Research-Based Principles for Smart Teaching.
 The book was listed at #3 in a “Top 10 Books on Teaching” list on the Chronicle of Higher Education.
 Their scholarly interests include learning sciences, academic integrity, diversity and inclusion, the Millennial generation, statistics education, faculty development, and teaching in times of tragedy.
 They have presented hundreds of workshops and keynotes at numerous colleges and conferences, in the US and abroad, and some of their scholarship has been translated into foreign languages (Chinese, Hebrew, Italian, Japanese, Korean, Spanish, and Arabic).
 They won the POD Innovation award for the online consultation tool “Solve a Teaching Problem.”
 Their innovative course “The statistics of sexual orientation” has been featured on the Chronicle of Higher Education and several other magazines.
 Dr. DiPietro is the 2015 recipient of the Bob Pierleoni Spirit of POD award, the highest honor bestowed in the field of educational development for professional achievement and legacy to the field.

 Sponsorship & Planning

-The conference is sponsored by DePaul’s Center for Teaching and Learning with financial assistance from the Quality of Instruction Council (QIC).
-Key contributors to the planning of the conference include: Student Affairs, the University-Center for Writing-based Learning (UCWbL), and Faculty Council's Committee on Learning and Teaching (COLT).
+The conference was sponsored by DePaul’s Center for Teaching and Learning with financial assistance from the Quality of Instruction Council (QIC).
+Key contributors to the planning of the conference included: Student Affairs, the University-Center for Writing-based Learning (UCWbL), and Faculty Council's Committee on Learning and Teaching (COLT).